troglobit/br2-finit-demo/README.md

  - Enable mount helpers (for fstab tricks later)
  - Enable a few services: `httpd`, `ntpd`, `udhcpd`, `dnsd`, `telnetd`, ...

-The rest of this tree is just glue to fit in with the Buildroot external concept, as [described in the excellent manual][2].
+The rest of this tree is basically just glue to make everything fit in with the Buildroot external concept, as described in the [excellent manual][2].
+Check it out for helpful hints and how to extend on this demo with more services, or even customize it for your own project.

 > Notice the use of an external, `br2-ext-finit`, providing only the
 > necessary Finit package(s) and a root skeleton with a wide range of
 > service configurations.
-See `initctl ls` at runtime (below).
+If you already have a Buildroot system, it
+> comes with all you need to get up and running.

 Build